Sunday, March 10, 2024

 "The departure of Major Van Vliet and Lieut.
 Hannah is much regretted; these men have aided materially in giving us good clean sportsmanlike ball.
 They have accepted defeat or victory with the same grace and the moral effect of their gentlemanly demeanor will not be lost."

-In the second game of June 15, Punahous vs. St. Louis, there were three Desha brothers and four Williams brothers on the field.
+In the second game of June 15, Punahous vs. St. Louis, there were three Deshas and four Williamses on the field.
 "When Williams as pitcher... threw the ball to Williams' first-base, to put out Williams' base-runner, it was a little confusing to the stranger."

 But the Desha is mightier than the Williams.
 The three Deshas on the Punahous combined to score six runs as the Punahous smacked Evers, St. Louis shortstop pressed into mound duty, for twelve runs.